Sunday, June 30, 2024

 The Big Reveal

-The current estimate of $40 billion will of course balloon with inflation and all the other factors that effect the cost of shipbuilding.
+The current project estimate of $40 billion will of course balloon with inflation and all the other factors that effect the cost of shipbuilding.
 There is little doubt however that the economic boom that has been underway in Halifax for the past few years will only continue or even grow.
 (There have been and will be more government announcements about needed infrastructure expansion.)

 When the government announced the new National Shipbuilding Strategy in 2010 it really meant a ground up reconstruction of the country's nearly defunct shipbuilding industry.
 The idea was to build a "sustainable, long-term shipbuilding plan" as opposed to the previous boom and bust cycle.
 [After the current RCN frigates were built in 1990s, there was so little other work for the Saint John shipyard that it was closed.]